Welcome to my Trip Report on Uzbekistan Airways!

 I left the house earlier as I couldn't sleep much, guess it was due to the excitement.
 I left for the airport at around 5.45 in the morning and reached there around 20 minutes later.
 Uzbekistan Airways check-in counter is at Terminal 1 and how long will this airline fly here, we have no idea.
 Currently, the airline flies from Tashkent to Kuala Lumpur via Singapore on HY551 on Friday morning and Tashkent to Singapore via Kuala Lumpur on Morning morning.
 It operates a mixed fleet of IL114, Airbus A320, Boeing 757 and Boeing 767-300ER.
 If you are lucky, you can get the one of the newest Boeing 767-300ER (Less than 2 years old) and in the future, the Boeing 787 Dreamliner will replace them.

 When I reached the counter, I was surprised to see quite a number of passengers at the check-in counter waiting.
-A mix of European and Singaporean passengers were heading to Tashkent.
+A mix of European and Singaporean passengers was heading to Tashkent.
 The Singaporean passengers were mostly elderly in a tour group and one of them thought I was part of the group, including the check-in staff.
-The check-in staff wasn't particularly friendly, even when I told her I was on this flight just to try out the airline, she didn't give any respond.
+The check-in staff wasn't particularly friendly, even when I told her I was on this flight just to try out the airline, she didn't give any response.

 Here are some of the photos:

-I am glad the boarding pass is from the airline.
+I am glad the boarding pass is from the airline

 My favourite application: Flightradar24 had a record of my aircraft coming in, UK-67004: one of the newest Boeing 767 around.